dmitriilezine/AzureSecurityBootCamp/labs/day1-labs/day1-vm-build.md

 8. VM will be deployed in about 6 to 8 minutes.
 This VM is deployed with autoshutdown scheduled for 10PM CST.

 ## Create Windows 10 VM with Visual Studio 2017
 ### This VM will be used on Day 2 and must be ready before Day 2 second lab excercise.
-If you already have VS on your primary device and do not mind load lab solutions, then you do not need to load this VM.
+If you already have Visual Studio on your primary laptop and you do not mind loading lab solutions on your laptop, then you do not need to install this VM.

 0. Run the following template.  https://portal.azure.com/microsoft.onmicrosoft.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FSingle-VM%2Fmaster%2FSingle%20VM%2Fazuredeploy.json
-1. Create new Resource Group, name it 'alias-WIN10VS2017', where 'alias' is your alias
+1. Create new Resource Group, name it **'alias-WIN10VS2017'**, where **'alias'** is your alias.
-2. For location select "West US"
+2. For location select **"West US"**.
-3. Admin password is created as "Subscription#YOURSUBSCRIPTIONID".
-You can replace it with your own strong password
+3. Admin password is created as **"Subscription#YOURSUBSCRIPTIONID"**.
+You can replace it with your own strong password.
 4. Replace Source Client IP with Public IP of your device, or put "*" to allow any source
-5. Under "Windows OS Type" parameter select Win10WithVSC2017
+5. Under **"Windows OS Type"** parameter select **Win10WithVSC2017**
-6. Virtual Machine Size Standard_DS12_v2 to have speedy lab experienses
+6. Virtual Machine Size **Standard_DS12_v2** to have speedy lab experienses
-7. Click "Purchase"
+7. Click **"Purchase"**
 8. VM will be deployed in about 6 to 8 minutes.
-This VM is deployed with autoshutdown scheduled for 11PM EST.
+This VM is deployed with autoshutdown scheduled for 10PM CST.
 9. Logon to this VM via RDP
 10. Start Visual Studio and initiate update to get it up to date with latest releases